15 Most Violent and Shocking Movie Scenes of All Time

 8. The Godfather (1972) – Horse Head

 The infamous severed horse head scene in ‘The Godfather’ generated a significant amount of controversy back in 1972.
 Coppola later admitted that he obtained the horse head from a dog-food company from a horse that was to be killed regardless of the film.
 However, it remains as one of cinema’s most shockingly violent scenes.
 The scene was intended to depict the badassery of the great Don Corleone as he sends Hagen to threaten Jack Woltz, a Hollywood big shot who is reluctant to give Johnny Fontaine, Vito’s godson, the lead part in a movie.
-Woltz refuses to do so only to wake up in his bed next morning with the severed head of his horse.
+Woltz refuses to do so, only to wake up in his bed the next morning with the severed head of his horse.

 Read More: Best French Movies of All Time